Skip to main content

 Firefighter teaches volunteer how to operate a fire hose

-Scott Valley Fire Cihef, Paul Buchter, instructed participants on fire engine and hose operations in March 2021.
-It snowed the night before the training so we were unable to have a live-training but adapted to the weather and still provided valuable training opporutnities to the community members who participated.
+Scott Valley Fire Chief Paul Buchter instructed participants on fire engine and hose operations in March 2021.
+It snowed the night before the training so we were unable to have a live-fire training but adapted to the weather and still provided valuable learning opportunities to the community members who participated.

 Klamath TREX